DavidLPearce/AvoidAttract/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Avoidance-Attraction Ratios in Program R
+Avoidance-Attraction Ratios from a time series of detections in Program R

 ## Introduction